yktoo/yktoo.com/content/blog/0318/index.en.md

 ## Risk management {#risk-management}

 Risk management is another complex topic.
-I already [posted][post:309] about the risks of entrepreneurship, which in a nutshell can be expressed with the formula: "you get paid while on an assignment and get nothing otherwise."
+I already [posted]({{< relref "/blog/0309" >}}) about the risks of entrepreneurship, which in a nutshell can be expressed with the formula: "you get paid while on an assignment and get nothing otherwise."
 Therefore it takes a good deal of financial planning—and a proper buffer to cater for all current expenses should the situation prove difficult.
 It's also a good idea to start thinking about available options ahead of the end date of your current contract.

 ## Persistence {#persistence}